kostaskougios/terminal21-restapi/Readme.md

+Note: for Table Of Contents, just click the burger icon top right of this document.

 # Terminal 21

 Terminal 21 is a library and server that give scala command line programs (i.e. scala-cli scripts) the ability to easily